 Think entry level here.
 This is the step where you pay your dues.
 It’s tempting to fixate on a particular position you want.
 Instead, it may be beneficial to get a foot in the door at a firm where y you’d like to one day hold your dream job, even if it means you start in a position you don’t particularly want.
 If you can, try to secure a position as a research analyst.
 These positions are highly competitive, and most opportunities come about through on-campus recruiting, or already having a connection at the firm you want to work for.
 You may be applying side-by-side with people who hold MBAs, CFA® charters, or other additional attributes that give them an advantage.
 So be willing to think outside the box.
 If you feel good about the company, and you are committed to a future in asset management, don’t rule out positions in sales, marketing, or other disciplines that will allow you to gain valuable experience in the business.
 Once you’ve built credibility in the firm, you will have a distinct advantage over external applicants when you get the opportunity to make a move.

 This is where you can really accelerate on your path to get into an asset management career.
 Positions in asset management are competitive.
 The best firms are looking for the best of the best employees, and you need to find a way to set yourself apart from the pack.
-Many of the most successful asset managers in the world have earned the CFA credential.
+Many of the most successful asset managers in the world have earned the CFA charter.
 The CFA charter is the most respected and recognized investment management designation in the world, according to CFA Institute.
 Earning the charter is not a simple feat—it’s a 3-level exam that takes, on average, four years and 300 hours of studying per level to complete.
 Even though it’s difficult to earn, the CFA charter is an excellent way to demonstrate your knowledge and commitment to the industry.
 Some people in pursuit of asset management careers may choose to complete an MBA program in lieu of, or in addition to, the CFA program.
 That’s certainly an option, but not all asset management firms view the MBA in the same light as the CFA charter.
 It’s important to know if the time and money you invest will have the potential to pay off in the career path you’ve chosen.